devplayer0/fyp/report.md

 ### The Online Judge

-_On automated grading of programming assignments in an academic institution_ describes a system for automated grading, initially used in 1999 for a third year programming course at the
+The Online Judge was an automated grading system initially used in 1999 for a third year programming course at the
 School of Computing in the National University of Singapore [@online_judge].

-The Online Judge was a classic example of so-called "black box" grading.
+A classic example of so-called "black box" grading is presented.
 As described by Cheang _et al_, students' code would be run against sample inputs which would be compared to known good outputs.
 A verdict issued to students would state which test cases passed and failed.
 The only "dynamic" element in